Arava, 20 mg 30 pcs.

 – Immune system

-Frequent: mild allergic reactions.
+Common: mild allergic reactions.

-– Infections and invasions
+– Infections and infestations

-Rare: development of severe infections, including opportunistic infections and sepsis, which can be fatal.
+Rare: development of severe infections, including opportunistic infections, and sepsis, which can be fatal.

-– Blood and lymphatic system
+– Hematopoietic and lymphatic system

-Frequent: leukopenia (leukocytes > 2000/μl).
+Common: leukopenia (white blood cells > 2000/µl).

-Infrequent: anemia, minor thrombocytopenia (platelets < 100,000/μl).
+Uncommon: anemia, mild thrombocytopenia (platelets < 100,000/µl).

 Very rare: agranulocytosis.